thomheymann/stale-lru-cache/README.md

 ##### Features

-* Hides refresh latency and shields against errors using background revalidation
+* Hides refresh latency and shields against errors using background revalidation.
-* Allows HTTP resources to define their own caching policy using Cache-Control headers
+* Allows HTTP resources to define their own caching policy using Cache-Control headers.
-* Optimises hit-ratio by discarding least recently used items first
+* Optimises hit-ratio by discarding least recently used items first.

 ## Overview